-Significant Program Changes

-This section is to explain significant programmatic (NOT financial "up and down") changes that affect the program.
-In FY 2011, the division narrative section will refer readers to the program offer significant changes sections for more information about program changes, so be sure to submit as complete and detailed a set of explanations as possible.
-Also, make sure that the changes noted in this section correspond to the changes on the new change list!
+Significant Program Changes This section is to explain significant programmatic (NOT financial "up and down") changes that affect the program.
+Note that the division narrative section will refer readers to the program offer significant changes sections for more information about program changes, so be sure to submit as complete and detailed a set of explanations as possible.
 Be sure to include the following information: